 If you’re in the hunt for a new cheap smartphone, the Pixel 3a and Pixel 3a XL should be at, or near, the top of your shopping list.

-Google’s new budget devices start at $399 and they come in three different colors (White, Purple, Black) with one storage size (64GB).
+Google’s budget models start at $399 and they come in three different colors (White, Purple, Black) with one storage size (64GB).
 They’re available at Google, Verizon, Sprint, T-Mobile, U.S. Cellular, and select retailers like Amazon.

 The two devices provide great value thanks to their amazing cameras and software.
 And unlike the Pixel 3 and Pixel 3 XL, the Pixel 3a and Pixel 3a XL come with a 3.5mm headphone jack.

-While a lot of the feedback from early adopters has been good, we’ve heard about a variety of bugs, performance problems, and other issues.
+While a lot of the feedback has been good, we’ve heard about a variety of bugs, performance problems, and other issues.